entando/entando-ux-packages/README.md

 For latest updated news, please visit the company websites: http://www.entando.com.

-For any support request, please use [Twitter] (https://twitter.com/Entando).
+For any support request, please use [Twitter](https://twitter.com/Entando).

 Enjoy!